 14 Integrated access-backhaul operation

-Throughout this specification, unless otherwise noted, statements using the term "UE" in clauses 4 through 13 are equally applicable to the IAB-node MT of an IAB node.
+Throughout this specification, unless otherwise noted, statements using the term "UE" in clauses 4 through 13 are equally applicable to the IAB-MT of an IAB node.

-A procedure for an IAB-node MT to perform cell search, system information acquisition, or random access procedure is same as a corresponding one for a UE except for the following.
+A procedure for an IAB-MT to perform cell search, system information acquisition, or random access procedure is same as a corresponding one for a UE except for the following.

-For initial cell selection, an IAB-node MT may assume that half frames with SS/PBCH blocks occur with a periodicity of 16 frames.
+For initial cell selection, an IAB-MT may assume that half frames with SS/PBCH blocks occur with a periodicity of 16 frames.

-For PRACH transmission, an IAB-node MT determines frames and subframes/slots within the frames containing PRACH occasions as described in [4, TS 38.211].
+For PRACH transmission, an IAB-MT determines frames and subframes/slots within the frames containing PRACH occasions as described in [4, TS 38.211].

-The IAB-node MT determines an association period for mapping SS/PBCH blocks to PRACH occasions based on a PRACH configuration period as described in Clause 8.1 and according to Table 14.1 instead of Table 8.1-1.
+The IAB-MT determines an association period for mapping SS/PBCH blocks to PRACH occasions based on a PRACH configuration period as described in Clause 8.1 and according to Table 14-1 instead of Table 8.1-1.
 An association pattern period includes one or more association periods and is determined so that a pattern between PRACH occasions and SS/PBCH blocks repeats at most every 640 msec.
 A PRACH occasion in a PRACH slot is valid according to the conditions in Clause 8.1.

-Table 14.1: Mapping between PRACH configuration period and SS/PBCH block to PRACH occasion association period for an IAB-node MT
+Table 14-1: Mapping between PRACH configuration period and SS/PBCH block to PRACH occasion association period for an IAB-MT